schlick7/LuteForMobile/README.md

 # Build APK
 flutter build apk

-# Or build App Bundle for Play Store
-flutter build appbundle
 ```

 #### iOS - UNTESTED - For "security" reasons this will expire 7 days after install (if you have work arounds let me know)